linuxserver/docker-hishtory-server/README.md

 This image can be run with a read-only container filesystem.
 For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).

+## Non-Root Operation

+This image can be run with a non-root user.
+For details please [read the docs](https://docs.linuxserver.io/misc/non-root/).

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.